 Until now, drug screening has primarily been performed via 2D cell lines or in animal models, typically performed in mice.
 In vivo animal testing is currently required to document the safety and efficacy of a treatment in a living organism.
 However, animal models are time- and resource intensive and are not always a reliable way to predict how drug treatments will affect humans.
-Meanwhile, the traditional two-dimensional cell culture models, widely used for in vitro research, do not accurately mimic the cellular environments of human organs or physiology.
+Meanwhile, the traditional two-dimensional cell culture models, widely used for laboratory (in vitro) research, do not accurately mimic the cellular environments of human organs or physiology.
 Namely, because the cells in our body do not grow flat in a monolayer.

 3D cellular models, on the other hand, yield better and more reliable research models as they maintain the cell-to-cell interaction as well as the cell-to-matrix interaction.

 Accordingly, one disruptive driver of switching to 3D techniques from conventional methods is the possible reduction in researchers’ reliance on in vivo animal models to obtain relevant data.
 Reducing the use of in vivo animal models, owing to the relevant and predictive data from 3D cellular models, may consequently reduce the costs and time needed to get new human therapeutics into the clinic.

 3D cellular models may improve input in bone cancer pathology

 Bone cancer is one of a wide variety of diseases that can affect our bones.
 Yet, a good model to understand the pathology of primary bone cancer has been lacking.

 Three-dimensional cell cultures provide a more accurate replica of the bone composition and stiffness of the human tissue.
 This, in consequence, facilitates a more realistic growth and enables a better understanding of the complex biology in a physiologically relevant context.